MOHITJOSHI.COM (domain name created on 15 March 2014)

 Favourite Particles of Mohit Joshi

-1. Neutral Bottom Xi-star Baryon
+1. Positive Bottom Sigma-star Baryon

 The positive bottom sigma-star baryon Σ*b+ (uub) was discovered through its rapid decay into a neutral bottom lambda baryon Λb0 (udb) and a positive pion π+ (ud`):